totaljs/jComponent/readme.md

     lg: { min: 1200 }
 };

-$.components.defaults.jsontrim = true;
+$.components.defaults.jsoncompress = true;
+// {Boolean} sets JSON compression (null, false and empty strings are removed)
-// {Boolean} sets auto-trim in all AJAX operations (when is object serialized to JSON)
+// in all AJAX operations (when an object is serializing to JSON)
 // +v8.0.0

 $.components.defaults.jsondate = true;